 Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

+Roman pizza isn’t defined by toppings.
+It isn’t defined by shape.
 It isn’t even defined by crunch alone.

-What truly sets Roman pizza apart is time.
+What truly sets it apart is time.

-Fermentation is the process where yeast interacts with flour and water, slowly developing flavour, structure and internal air pockets in the dough.
+Fermentation is the process where yeast interacts with flour and water, slowly developing flavour, structure, and internal air pockets in the dough.

 • Develop deeper flavour